EnderdracheLP/QuestSounds/rl-notes.md

-__**QuestSounds 1.0.5 for Beat Saber 1.20.0**__
+__**QuestSounds 1.1.0 for Beat Saber 1.20.0**__

 **READ ENTIRE POST BEFORE OPENING AN ISSUE**
 Description:
-QuestSounds or short QSounds allows you to add Custom Hit Sounds and other sounds without asset mods, just drop them into the Folder and select them in-game!
+QuestSounds or short QSounds allows you to add Custom Hit Sounds and other sounds as well as adding new sounds, just drop them into the folder and select them in-game!

 __**Changelog:**__
-- Removed from Mod Settings Menu, access via Main Menu Mod Settings only now
 - Updated for Beat Saber version 1.20.0
+- **NEW:** Added Note Missed Sounds.
+- **NEW:** Added Volume Offset Sliders to Hit Sound, Bad Hit Sound, Level Failed Sound and Note Missed Sound Menus.
+- Changed UI Text
+- The enable/disable toggles now also reload the file list
+- Improved internal config handler
+- Moved LegacyConfig warning to Modal (*only matters for people trying to load a config from 1.13.2 QuestSounds*)

 Features:
   In-Game Menu for selecting sound files and enabling/disabling custom sounds.